MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-vms-with-ha-dr.md

 * Install a Java SE implementation, version 17 or later (for example, [Eclipse Open J9](https://www.eclipse.org/openj9/)).
 * Install [Maven](https://maven.apache.org/download.cgi) 3.9.3 or higher.

-## Setup an Azure SQL Database failover group in paired regions
+## Set up an Azure SQL Database failover group in paired regions

 In this section, you create an Azure SQL Database failover group in paired regions for use with your WLS clusters and app.